Lawmakers hear public testimony on Medicaid expansion bills

 #ReadLocal

+"I hope everybody else can see the value in our investment," Caferro said, noting she and fellow lawmakers also receive taxpayer subsidized health insurance.

-Afternoon testimony will focus on Republican Rep. Ed Buttrey's bill that proposes requiring 20 hours of "community engagement activities" each week for most able-bodied adults, expanding an asset test and requiring religious corporations, such as Hutterite colonies, to pay the state's cost of coverage for their members.
+Afternoon testimony turned to a bill by Republican Rep. Ed Buttrey that proposes requiring 20 hours of "community engagement activities" each week for most able-bodied adults, expands an asset test and includes an agreement with Hutterite colonies to pay the state's cost of their members' coverages.

-Full-time students, the disabled, pregnant women and full-time caregivers for children under the age of 14 or a disabled child or adult are among those who would be exempt from the community engagement/work requirements under Buttrey's bill.
+Full-time students, the disabled, pregnant women and full-time caregivers are among those who would be exempt from the community engagement/work requirements under Buttrey's bill.

-The state health department would audit the work reports of some recipients to ensure accuracy.
+Mary Dalton, the former Medicaid director for the state health department, questioned the need to change the workforce component, which Buttrey developed in 2015.

+"We have the most successful voluntary work program in the United States — one that other states are looking to replicate, and yet we are looking at an Arkansas model" with work requirements that are being challenged in court, Dalton said.

 Both bills would include a fee on hospitals' outpatient revenue in part to help pay the state's share of the cost and in part to help leverage additional federal funding to increase Medicaid reimbursement rates.

-A provision in Buttrey's bill would kill it if the federal Centers for Medicare and Medicaid Services doesn't approve the community engagement/work requirements.

-Caferro and other Democrats criticize Buttrey's bill as creating a costly bureaucracy that would put up barriers to people keeping their health care.
+"Instead the luxury of school going uninterrupted or working just seasonally and having health care coverage is paid for by who, elderly taxpayers living on a fixed income, parents working to raise their family and entrepreneurs who are struggling to build a business and make payroll," Regier said, urging lawmakers to let the program expire.

+Rep. Nancy Ballance said she long opposed Medicaid expansion, but urged fellow Republicans not to let their ideology "stand in the way of what I know is doing the right thing," because Buttrey's bill includes work requirements and an expanded asset test.

-An analysis of the Republican bill by Milken Institute School of Public Health at George Washington University suggests its provisions could cause more than half of the 96,000 covered to lose their health insurance and harm rural hospitals that are least able to absorb the costs of providing medical care to people without health insurance.
-A fiscal note is not yet available for Buttrey's bill that might indicate how many people it expects to cover or the cost of tracking work hours.
+An analysis of the Republican bill by Milken Institute School of Public Health at George Washington University suggests its provisions could cause more than half of those covered lose their health insurance.

 Under the Trump administration, the Centers for Medicare and Medicaid Services is supporting state efforts to create work and community engagement programs as part of Medicaid expansion and on Thursday released a framework for states to use to monitor and evaluate such policies.